 - c.
-Membership ratification votes shall be conducted by secret mail ballot or electronic balloting in accordance with Section IX. of this Policy Manual, except that: - (1) The vote may be held promptly by secret ballot at special membership meetings held by each Local Council on the airline if the members of the airline are on strike; or - (2) The Master Executive Council, with approval of the International President of the Union, may decide to conduct the vote by secret ballot at special membership meetings held by each Local Council on the airline if a strike is possible in the near future.
+Membership ratification votes shall be conducted by secret mail ballot or electronic balloting in accordance with Section IX. of this Policy Manual, except that: - The vote may be held promptly by secret ballot at special membership meetings held by each Local Council on the airline if the members of the airline are on strike; or - (2) The Master Executive Council, with approval of the International President of the Union, may decide to conduct the vote by secret ballot at special membership meetings held by each Local Council on the airline if a strike is possible in the near future.
 In the event of a vote at membership meetings, reasonable arrangements shall be made for members who could not attend such meetings because of leave of absence, vacation, sick leave, scheduled or assigned flight duty, or assigned Union business to submit secret ballots prior to the actual meetings. - d.
 In the event of a mail/electronic ballot, approval by a simple majority of ballots cast of members eligible to vote will ratify the agreement.
 In the event of a vote by membership meetings, approval will be governed by a simple majority of votes cast by the members on the airline at such meetings who vote on the agreement.
 Rejection of a working agreement submitted to membership ratification shall be considered a vote for a strike if the Master Executive Council decides to so designate on the ballot. - e.
 In the event of a mail/electronic ballot, the Master Executive Council will determine the number of days for the completion of the ratification vote.
 The Master Executive Council shall provide a sufficient amount of time for the ratification ballot, taking into consideration the availability of the membership to vote, provided that use of a period of less than eighteen (18) days from the date ballots, or electronic balloting instructions, are mailed to the postmark date shall be with the concurrence of the International President.
-The requirement for a postmark date as outlined in Section IX. does apply to contract ratification ballots. - f.
-A copy of the proposed agreement to be ratified will be provided to each Local Executive Council President to be made available to the membership, and a summary of the agreement will be provided to each member.
+The requirement for a postmark date as outlined in Section IX. does apply to contract ratification ballots.